peacey/split-vpn/README.md

 ## Compatibility

-This script is designed to be run on the UDM-Pro.
-It has only been tested on version 1.8.6, however other versions should work.
-This has not yet been tested on the UDM (non-pro).
+This script is designed to be run on the UDM-Pro and UDM base.
+It has been tested on 1.8.x, 1.9.x, and 1.10.x, however other versions should work.
 Please submit a bug report if you use this on a different version and encounter issues.

 ## How do I use this?